Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Polygonal equalities in real and complex inner product spaces

 \begin{lemma} Let $(X, \langle \cdot , \cdot \rangle)$ be a real or complex inner product space with induced norm $\| \cdot \|$.
 Let $s,t > 0$ be integers.
 If $D = [x_{j}(m_{j});y_{i}(n_{i})]_{s,t}$ is a signed $(s,t)$-simplex in $X$, then

 \end{lemma}

 \begin{proof} It suffices to assume that $(X, \langle \cdot , \cdot \rangle)$ is a complex inner product space.
 (The argument for a real inner product space is entirely similar.)
-Let $L$ and $R$ denote the left and right sides of (\ref{sq:lem2}), respectively.
-The claim is that $L = R$.
+We use $\Re z$ to denote the real part of a complex number $z \in \mathbb{C}$.